 Preferred uses: grilling, roasting, mashing, salads

 Grilling gives yellow potatoes a crispy skin that enhances the dense flesh, creating a slightly sweet caramelized flavor.
 The creamy texture and golden color of yellow potatoes mean you can use less or no butter for lighter, healthier dishes.
-The naturally smooth and buttery texture also lends itself well to lighter versions of baked, roasted or mashed potatoes.
+The naturally smooth and buttery texture also lends itself well to lighter versions of baked, roasted, or mashed potatoes.
 Simmer yellow potatoes until fully cooked, then drain, chill, and gently “smash” into flat disks.
-Brown these in oil or clarified butter and serve as a side or appetizer topped with sour cream and chives or other garnishes.
+Brown these in oil or clarified butter, then serve as a side or appetizer, topped with sour cream and chives or other garnishes.

 Purple/Blue Potatoes